When people discover that I live in New York City, they are always surprised.

 We need rest.

-Thankfully, this New Yorker knows that sleeping is essential to good health.
-So, I sleep with the moon and wake with the sun, regardless of all the noise and unnatural light coming in from outside my window.
+Thankfully, this New Yorker knows that sleeping is vital to good health.
+So, I make sure that I sleep with the moon and wake with the sun.